gap-system/PackageDistro/README.md

 The GAP package distribution is managed via this repository: specifically, it contains the metadata of all the GAP packages in the distribution.
-We also upload snapshots the package distribution tarballs to appropriate release tags on this repository.
+We also upload snapshots of the package distribution to appropriate release tags on this repository.

 ## High-level status dashboard